Know Thy Reasoner: Not All Language Models Explore Alike: Limitations Societal Impact

-Our framework assumes discrete latent approaches, simplifying a continuous trajectory space.
-The prefix-based assumption that early tokens commit to an approach may not hold universally.
-Our experiments cover mathematical reasoning on one benchmark; diversity profiles may differ for other domains.
-The feedback model treats refinement as constant per iteration, while real refinement likely has diminishing returns.
+Our framework assumes a discrete set of latent approaches, an idealization of a continuous trajectory space, and our prefix-based method assumes that early tokens commit to an approach, which need not hold universally.
+The refinement model assumes each refinement step yields the same expected improvement, whereas in practice successive refinements likely show diminishing returns; modeling this decay is left to future work.
+Empirically, our experiments cover reasoning on a single benchmark, while diversity profiles may differ across domains.
+Our depth strategies rely on lightweight intrinsic signals; we do not test stronger external signals such as PRMs, which our analysis suggests high-diversity models may require.

+Our work studies inference- and training-time exploration in LLMs, with a corresponding rise in energy use and carbon cost.
+We view diversity-aware strategy selection partly as a mitigation, since matching the strategy to the model's regime avoids spending this compute where it does not help, but the methods themselves remain more expensive than standard sampling.
+More broadly, techniques that strengthen LLM reasoning inherit the dual-use risks of more capable models, and gains on benchmark mathematics need not transfer to faithful or trustworthy reasoning in deployment.